yigit/android-priority-jobqueue/README.md

 A good practice of using Job Queue is to write **all** of your network tasks as Jobs and use **AsyncTasks** for disk access (e.g. loading data from sqlite).
 If you have long running background operations (e.g. processing an image), it is also a good practice to use Job Queue.

 Starting with **v2**, Job Queue can be integrated with JobScheduler or GCMNetworkManager.
 This integration allows Job Queue to wake up the aplication based on the criterias of the Jobs it has.
-You can see the deatails on the related [wiki][16] page.
+You can see the details on the related [wiki][16] page.
 The Scheduler API is flexible such that you can implement a custom version of it if your target market does not have Google Play Services.

 ### Under the hood
 * When user clicked the send button, `onSendClick()` was called, which creates a `PostTweetJob` and adds it to Job Queue for execution.